Michele Reneau

 Michele Reneau is an American politician.
 She serves as a Republican member for the 27th district in the Tennessee House of Representatives since 2025.

 Early life and education

-She obtained a Political Science (B.A.) degree from The College of Charleston and a Masters in Public Administration at the University of South Carolina.
+Reneau is Asian and obtained a Political Science (B.A.) degree from The College of Charleston and a Masters in Public Administration at the University of South Carolina.

 Career

 Reneau is a small business owner.
 In 2024, she defeated incumbent Patsy Hazlewood in the Republican primary.

+Tenure

+During the 2026 special session to redraw Tennessee's congressional districts, Reneau voted present on the measure to redistrict, one of three Republicans to do so.

 Personal life

 Reneau is the wife of a US Navy veteran.